Anthropology

 - describe the linguistic diversity and complexity of Native North America.

-- demonstrate an awareness of the archaeological record of Native Peoples of North America.
+- analyze the archaeological record of Native Peoples of North America.

 - compare and contrast Native and Western systems of categorization.

-- demonstrate an awareness of the history and methods of anthropological study of North American Native Peoples.
+- analyze the history and methods of anthropological study of North American Native Peoples.

-- demonstrate an awareness of the continuities and current issues among Native Peoples of North America.
+- describe the continuities and current issues among Native Peoples of North America.

 ANTH 341 Introduction to Linguistics